Cross-side alignment — kernel ↔ Verum pin tests

 were over-eager, or the recursion bottomed out incorrectly.

-39 → 43.
-Adding a new resolver in the same band (e.g. the
+new resolver in the same band (e.g. a future

-future AP-018 CompositionPathDeception adapter, which will
+CompositionPathDeception adapter, which would also need

-also need depth-≥2 semantics) requires composing against
+depth-≥2 semantics) requires composing against

 for_each_transitive_peer — re-implementing DFS in a separate